wangchning/vocabulary/Vocabulary.md

 A newspaper article should be objective, but a poem can bring up all kinds of emotions, depending on the tone.
 - There's no need to take that tone with me --- it's not my fault we're late.
 - This treatment helps tone the body, firm up muscles and tighten the skin.

+### torment
+To torment someone is to torture them repeatedly.
+After stealing the old lady's pruse, you might expect to be tormented by many sleepless night.
+Those nights without sleep will torment you.
+They are your torment.

+Calling someone over and over to demand payment isn't actually torture, but it's certainly a way to torment.

 ### transition
 Just think the example of a caterpillar making a transition into a butterfly.